sofiemartins/HiRep/Doc/user_guide/input_file.md

 mes:nhits_hopping = 5
 ```

 Settings for the hopping parameter expansion.
-Setting `mes:degree_hopping=0` disables the evaluation of correlation functions using the hopping parameter expansion, otherwise use a positive integer as the order of the expansion. `mes:nhits_hopping` denotes the number of sources used in the stochastic average.
+Setting `mes:degree_hopping=0` disables the evaluation of correlation functions using the hopping parameter expansion otherwise use a positive integer as the order of the expansion. `mes:nhits_hopping` denotes the number of sources used in the stochastic average.

 ```
 ff:on = false